 In 2018, Mountain Rose Herbs launched its annual Grants 4 Plants Program.
-Each year, a $5,000 grant is awarded to five recipients who are working to take care of people while protecting the planet.
-This year, we received 234 applications and were inspired by the passion, creativity, and commitment of our growing herbal community (search #grants4plants on YouTube and other social media channels to view all the incredible submissions!).
-After careful consideration, we have selected five projects that align with our values and will have a lasting positive impact in their communities and beyond.
+Each year, a $4,000 grant is awarded to four recipients who are working to take care of people while protecting the planet.
+This year, we received hundreds of applications and were inspired by the passion, creativity, and commitment of our growing herbal community (search #grants4plants on YouTube and other social media channels to view all the incredible submissions!).
+After careful consideration, we have selected four projects that align with our values and will have a lasting positive impact on this planet we call home.
 Join us in congratulating this year's grantees and celebrating herbal education, environmental stewardship, and our plant-loving community!

 Meet the Winners

 Since 2014, Bottom's Up has served as a hub of West Oakland's Lower Bottoms neighborhood.
 Bound on all sides by freeways, the related pollution and a history of redlining have left West Oakland with visible patterns of divestment.
 In this virtual food desert, residents have limited access to healthy food and are one and a half times more likely to

 With funding, Bottom's Up will engage in a community effort to plant, harvest, and distribute medicinal plants and herbal products known to strengthen respiratory function and/or soothe respiratory distress, while providing community education on utilizing these plants and products to support overall health.
 Project activities will include:

 - A series of workshops where community members gain a greater understanding of herbal medicines for respiratory health, plant care, and development; herbal medicine making with the goal of empowering participants with the skills and knowledge needed to cultivate these plants on their own plots of land.

 - Community workdays where participants can take part in tending to the plants as they grow.

 - Distributing herbal products and educational materials through a network of community partners to provide greater access to these remedies.